marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 ~~~
 PUNCH_DONE Frame {
     Type (i) = 0x3d7e95,
-    Attempt ID (i),
+    Grant ID (i),
     Status (i),
 }
 ~~~

-Attempt ID identifies the PUNCH_REQUEST.
+The Grant ID identifies the attempt.
 Status reports the sender's result:

 * SUCCEEDED (0x00): The sender's path validation succeeded.
 * FAILED (0x01): The sender's path validation timed out.
 * REJECTED (0x02): The server did not start the attempt.

-Each endpoint's Status MUST remain unchanged for a given Attempt ID.
+Each endpoint's Status MUST remain unchanged for a given Grant ID.
+Endpoints MUST treat detected conflicting statuses from the peer for a grant as a connection error of type PROTOCOL_VIOLATION.

-Endpoints MUST ignore duplicates.
-Detected conflicting statuses from the peer for an Attempt ID, or an unissued Attempt ID received by a client, MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+PUNCH_DONE can only be sent in response to a PUNCH_REQUEST.
+A client that receives a PUNCH_DONE frame with a Grant ID for which it didn't send a PUNCH_REQUEST frame MUST close the connection with an error of type PROTOCOL_VIOLATION.
+Due to packet reordering, a server might receive a PUNCH_DONE frame before receiving the corresponding PUNCH_REQUEST frame.

 An unknown Status, or REJECTED received by a server, MUST be treated as a connection error of type FRAME_ENCODING_ERROR.